Business insolvency

 This guide is the first step on your way to solving your company’s financial challenges.
 We created it to be a reassuring look at the situation you’re in and the Insolvency and Business Rescue options you might have.

 There are different potential solutions for business insolvency available to you depending on your personal situation.
 While this guide will give you a good overview, we recommend that you also talk to an expert.
-Our Business Rescue experts and licensed insolvency practitioners will take the time to understand your situation and workout the best option for you.
+Our business rescue experts and licensed insolvency practitioners will take the time to understand your situation and workout the best option for you.

 Your business is viable but struggling